sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 There is an immense amount of existing parsing and query tools for syntax trees.
 Most compilers today offer a library or visitor framework, and linters or static analyzers may build on them to implement checks.
-Here is just a non-exhaustive, short list of tools related to structural search and matching that you may be familiar with or find interesting:
+Here is a non-exhaustive short list of tools related to structural search and matching that you may be familiar with or find interesting:

 - IntelliJ IDE support for structural search and replace, or `SSR` [[1](https://www.jetbrains.com/help/idea/structural-search-and-replace.html)]
 - Coccinelle for C code [[1](http://coccinelle.lip6.fr/)].
-Our list example in this post is taken from work done by Coccinelle, and there are [many more patterns](http://coccinelle.lip6.fr/impact_linux.php) to browse through and try out!
+Our list example above is taken from the Coccinelle work, and there are [many more patterns](http://coccinelle.lip6.fr/impact_linux.php) to browse through and try out!
-- `gogrep` for matching Go syntax trees [[1](https://github.com/mvdan/gogrep)]
+- `Sgrep`, or Syntactical grep (multiple languages) [[1](https://github.com/facebookarchive/pfff/wiki/Sgrep)], [[2](https://github.com/returntocorp/bento/blob/master/SGREP-README.md)]
-- `Sgrep`, or Syntactical grep for multiple languages [[1](https://github.com/facebookarchive/pfff/wiki/Sgrep)], [[2](https://github.com/returntocorp/bento/blob/master/SGREP-README.md)]
+- `tree-sitter`, parsing and query framework (multiple languages) [[1](https://github.com/tree-sitter/tree-sitter)]
-- `tree-sitter` for parsing multiple language grammars [[1](https://github.com/tree-sitter/tree-sitter)]
+- `gogrep` for declaratively matching Go syntax trees [[1](https://github.com/mvdan/gogrep)]
-- CodeQL for analyzing a number of poular languages [[1](https://securitylab.github.com/tools/codeql)]
+- `Spoofax`, AST querying using the Spoofax Language Workbench (multiple languages) [[1]](http://www.metaborg.org/en/latest/source/langdev/meta/lang/flowspec/stratego-api.html#querying-analysis)

-- Need more inspiration?
-See the [CactusCon Talk](https://www.youtube.com/watch?v=yOZQsZs35FA)
+- CodeQL, querying tree and graph properties for a number of poular languages [[1](https://securitylab.github.com/tools/codeql)]

 At Sourcegraph we're continually looking to improve developer tools, and to integrate richer search functionality.
 If you find these tools or others